syegulalp/pixie_web/README.md

 [Full documentation here](docs.md).

-Also see `msgboard.py` for a primitive message board application using `shelve`, which provides some idea of how form processing works.
-(Note that there is currently no HTML escaping in form input or variable output.)
+Also see `msgboard.py` for a primitive message board application using `shelve`, which provides some idea of how form processing and our very primitive templating system works.

 # License